 "Cambridge, England, 1921 - or so it seems.
 A brilliant young scientist becomes obsessed with finding a way back to his past - no matter what the cost."

-A star is born!
-On this day in 2013, the SciFi telefilm Flying Monkeys soared onto the Boob Tube.
-This flick starred Electra Avellan and Alvin Chon, and here's the plot summary from IMDB.com:
+On this day in 2013 (in the U.S.), the SciFi telefilm Flying Monkeys soared onto the Boob Tube.
+Directed by Robert Grasmere from a story by Silvero Gouris, Chad Law, and Even Law, the picture starred Electra Avellan, Alvin Chon, Maika Monroe, and others.
+Here's the plot summary from IMDB.com:

 "Teenager, Joan gets more than she bargained for when her workaholic dad buys her a cute pet monkey who grows wings, fangs, and an insatiable thirst for blood come nightfall."